flynnWhelehan/thirdYear/README.md

 # Third year @ RHUL (out of 5)
 Mostly lab and exercise work from third year.

-See 'softwareVerification' repo for the second term module which is a two-person project.
+There is a discrete repo for the current term module 'softwareVerification', that is private.
+It is a two-person project on the Frama-C tool.